Converts the signed value on top of the evaluation stack to signed int64, throwing OverflowException on overflow.

 The conv.ovf.i8 opcode converts the value on top of the stack to the type specified in the opcode, and places that converted value on the top of the stack.
 If the value is too large or too small to be represented by the target type, an exception is thrown.

 Conversions from floating-point numbers to integer values truncate the number toward zero.
 Note that integer values of less than 4 bytes are extended to int32 when they are loaded onto the evaluation stack (unless conv.ovf.i or conv.ovf.u are used, in which case the result is also native int).

 OverflowException is thrown if the result can not be represented in the result type.

-The following Emit constructor overload can use the conv.ovf.i8 opcode:
+The following Emit method overload can use the conv.ovf.i8 opcode:

 Windows 7, Windows Vista SP1 or later, Windows XP SP3, Windows XP SP2 x64 Edition, Windows Server 2008 (Server Core not supported), Windows Server 2008 R2 (Server Core supported with SP1 or later), Windows Server 2003 SP2

 The .NET Framework does not support all versions of every platform.
 For a list of the supported versions, see .NET Framework System Requirements.